phonguyenvan/refactoring-chap1/comment.md

-Extract function and rename to `result`
+Extract format function and rename to usd